Atlantic slave trade: African opposition to the slave trade

-According to research by historian Jane Landers, more rebellions on slave ships occurred when there were large numbers of African women aboard.
+According to research by Jane Landers, more rebellions occurred when there were large numbers of African women aboard.

-European participation in the slave trade
+European participation

+Because there were no healthier highlands or inland regions in West Africa where European settlers could have found a sanctuary, they mostly had to confine themselves to the immediate coast where they were exposed to rampant tropical diseases.
+The high risk of dying because of their lack of immunity to malaria and yellow fever led to the area being known as the "white man's grave".
+The cost of high mortality rates was far too high to justify establishing a permanent population, while coastal trade required a comparatively limited presence.
+Europeans typically resided in fortresses on the coasts, where they waited for Africans to provide them captured slaves from the interior in exchange for goods.
+The historian Ana Lucia Araujo gives the example of the three kingdoms of the Loango coast in West Central Africa, Loango, Kakongo, and Ngoyo, who, recognizing the need to maintain their sovereignty to carry on free trade, kept control over "their territories and never allowed any European power to establish permanent trading posts such as castles, forts, and fortresses in the region during the era of the Atlantic slave trade."

-Europeans provided the market for slaves, rarely traveling beyond the coast or entering the African interior, due to fear of disease and native resistance.
-They typically resided in fortresses on the coasts, where they waited for Africans to provide them captured slaves from the interior in exchange for goods.
-Cases of European merchants kidnapping free Africans into slavery often resulted in fierce retaliation from Africans, who could momentarily stop trade and even capture or kill Europeans.
-Europeans who desired safe and uninterrupted trade aimed to prevent kidnapping incidents, and the British passed the "Acts of Parliament for Regulating the Slave Trade" in 1750 which outlawed the abduction of free Africans by "fraud, force, or violence".
-According to a source from the Lowcountry Digital Library at the College of Charleston, "When Portuguese, and later their European competitors, found that peaceful commercial relations alone did not generate enough enslaved Africans to fill the growing demands of the trans-Atlantic slave trade, they formed military alliances with certain African groups against their enemies.
+Cases of European merchants kidnapping free Africans into slavery often resulted in retaliation from Africans, who would stop the slave trade and capture or kill Europeans.
+Europeans who desired uninterrupted trade aimed to prevent kidnapping incidents, and the British passed the "Acts of Parliament for Regulating the Slave Trade" in 1750 which outlawed the abduction of free Africans by "fraud, force, or violence".
+According to the Lowcountry Digital Library, "When Portuguese, and later their European competitors, found that peaceful commercial relations alone did not generate enough enslaved Africans to fill the growing demands of the trans-Atlantic slave trade, they formed military alliances with certain African groups against their enemies.
 This encouraged more extensive warfare to produce captives for trading."